 - as a liquid.

-Each of these modes of importation has a specific import protocol, based on a risk assessment of the fertiliser pathway from the point of manufacture to arrival in Australia.
+Each of these modes of importation has specific import policies, based on a risk assessment of the fertiliser pathway from the point of manufacture to arrival in Australia.
 The department will apply import conditions based on the potential for biosecurity contaminants to enter the fertiliser pathway.

 Fertiliser is a conditionally non-prohibited good.
 Most fertilisers require import permits, and these must be obtained prior to import.